TheJban/Buckelist/README.md

 # Buckelist

-Possibilities:
+**Possibilities:**

--Create markers on the map.
+- Create markers on the map.
--Wirte custom name and description.
+- Wirte custom name and description.
--Locate places and events nearby from wiki API.
+- Locate places and events nearby from wiki API.

+**Features**

--- Code writen with SwiftUI,
+* Code writen with SwiftUI,
--- Biometric authentification is enabled( You can acces to your map with FaceID or TouchID.
+* Biometric authentification is enabled( You can acces to your map with FaceID or TouchID.

 Below you can see all functionality of this app